liuyeliufeng/pomDB/README.md

 # pomDB

-PomDB is a ORM arch for PHP.
-For now, it only support *MySQL* database.
+PomDB is a very lightweight ORM arch for PHP. while it only support *MySQL* database for now, but in future it can be compatibly support kinds of SQL databases .

 ## Why choose PomDB?